easydiffusion/sdkit/README.md

 And a `sdkit.Context` object is passed around, which encapsulates the data related to the runtime (e.g. `device` and `vram_optimizations`) as well as references to the loaded model files and paths. `Context` is a thread-local object.

 # Models DB
+Click here to see the [list of known models](models/models_db).

 sdkit includes a database of known models and their configurations.
 This lets you download a known model with a single line of code.
-You can customize where it downloads models.
+You can customize where it saves the downloaded model.

 Additionally, sdkit will attempt to automatically determine the configuration for a given model (when loading from disk).
 For e.g. if an SD 2.1 model is being loaded, sdkit will automatically know to use `fp32` for `attn_precision`.
 If an SD 2.0 v-type model is being loaded, sdkit will automatically know to use the `v2-inference-v.yaml` configuration.
 It does this by matching the quick-hash of the given model file, with the list of known quick-hashes.

-For models that don't match a known hash (e.g. custom models), or to override config file, you can set the path to the config file in `context.model_paths`. e.g. `context.model_paths['stable-diffusion'] = 'path/to/config.yaml'`
+For models that don't match a known hash (e.g. custom models), or to override the config file, you can set the path to the config file in `context.model_paths`. e.g. `context.model_paths['stable-diffusion'] = 'path/to/config.yaml'`

 # FAQ
 ## Does it have all the cool features?